Frequently Asked Questions

 - Avoidance of certain places or situations, or fear of being alone

 Encourage your student to call us between 8:00 a.m. and 5:00 p.m. to schedule an appointment.
 A counselor will see students who indicate they are in crisis that day.
 The Counseling Center offers after-hours, on-campus emergency coverage (when school is in session during the fall and spring semesters) for trauma and life-threatening situations such as suicide and sexual assault.
 To activate the system, call the Campus Police Department at (828) 262-2150.

 While counseling is a personal decision, sometimes it can be helpful to encourage a student to talk to a counselor about his or her concerns.
 It is important to remember that it is ultimately the student's decision to seek help, but the following strategies might help persuade an ambivalent student to consider counseling:

 - Inform your student that information shared during counseling is confidential to the extent permitted by state law and will not be disclosed without written permission.

 - Remind your student that they can meet with a counselor for one session without committing to ongoing counseling.

-- Suggest that your student visit the ASU Counseling Center website or become a fan of the Counseling Center on Facebook to better understand the scope of our services.
+- Suggest that your student visit the AppState Counseling Center website or the Counseling Center's Facebook page to better understand the scope of our services.

 Not without the students written consent.
 Federal and state laws require that counseling conversations and records remain strictly confidential.

 Confidentiality also creates a safe environment for student to explore their personal concerns.
-Hence our staff cannot provide details about the content of counseling or whether a particular student has sought our services without the students written consent.
+Therefore, our staff cannot provide details about the content of counseling or whether a particular student has sought our services without the student's written consent.